FTBTeam/FTB-Academy/ISSUE_TEMPLATE.md

 Note: any external modifications to this modpack will render all support useless, ie; adding mods like optifine to the modpack!
 So please remove all added content, re-test bug/issue and resubmit!
+If you are using Twitch, please try using the new FTB Launcher found here: https://www.feed-the-beast.com/, as we will not provide support otherwise.
 -->

 * **Modpack Version**: <!-- you must provide the version of the pack this issue happened -->